 He previously served as the president of the Society for Neuroscience and editor-in-chief of the Journal of Neuroscience.
 He is a member of the National Academy of Sciences.

-Insights Into Cortex: David Van Essen Symposium is Sept.
-8-9 at WashU Medicine in the Jeffery T. Fort Neuroscience Research Building (NRB) Auditorium.
+David Van Essen Symposium: Insights Into Cortex is Sept.
+8-9 at WashU Medicine in the Jeffery T. Fort Neuroscience Research Building (NRB) Auditorium and NRB McDonnell Lobby.

 - Linda Richards, PhD